aesteve/nubes/README.md

 You can start by forking the project, changing Vert.x dependency to 3.5 get it to compile (which requires some work) then run the tests (there's a pretty good code coverage) and start fixing stuff from there.
 That's probably the best way to help.

+As an alternative, you can have a look at [Redpipe](http://redpipe.net/), which seems to be very promising, and shares the "annotation / RESTEasy" stuff, but brings a lot more to the party.

 ----------------

 # Vert.x Nubes